BadIdeaException/object-selectors/README.md

 ### compile

 Compiles the given `selector`.
 The compiled selector can be passed to `apply`, `get`, and `set` instead of the original string.
-If you intend to re-use a given selector for multiple operations, pre-compiling it gives a performance boost.
+If you intend to re-use a given selector for multiple operations, pre-compiling it gives a significant performance boost.

 The returned compiled selector also has methods `apply`, `get`, and `set`, so instead of calling `get(compiledSelector, obj)` you can also do `compiledSelector.get(obj)`.